Geoffrey E. Snyder, Commissioner

 The Office of Tax Policy Analysis (OTPA) provides tax revenue forecasts, statistics on the Massachusetts tax system, and estimates the fiscal impact of changes to tax laws and regulations.

 Allan Motenko, Director

 The Office of Diversity and Equal Opportunity is responsible for ensuring the Department of Revenue meets its mission and operates without regard to:

 - Sexual orientation

 Individuals requesting reasonable accommodation or with questions about diversity at DOR should contact:

 P.O.
 Box 7091

 Phone: (617) 626-3410

 Office of the General Counsel

-The Office of the General Counsel advises the Commissioner and others within the DOR on all aspects of tax and administrative law.
-The Office also oversees the operations of the Underground Storage Tank Program, and the Criminal Investigations Bureau.
+The Office of the General Counsel advises the Commissioner and others within the department on all aspects of tax and administrative law.
+Responsibilities include assistance with implementation of legal policy, and case development through the ongoing management of the Litigation Bureau.
+The Office also oversees the operations of the Underground Storage Tank Program, the Administrative Law Unit, and the Criminal Investigations Bureau.